Ordinary Time: September 16th

 Old Calendar: St. Cornelius, pope and martyr and St. Cyprian, bishop and martyr; Sts.
 Euphemia, Lucy and Geminanus, martyrs.

 Today the Church commemorates two friends in the service of Christ and his Church.
 Cornelius, a Roman, was the twenty-first Pope during the reign of the Emperor Gallus and Volusian.
 He had to oppose Novatian, the first anti-pope, who believed that apostates who repented could not be forgiven.
 Helped by St. Cyprian, Cornelius confirmed his papal authority.
 He was beheaded in exile at Civitavecchia, Italy in 253.
-Saints Cyprian and Cornelius are mentioned in the Roman Canon (Eucharistic Prayer I) of the Mass.According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is the feast of the commemoration of Sts.
+Saints Cyprian and Cornelius are mentioned in the Roman Canon (Eucharistic Prayer I) of the Mass.Before the reform of the General Roman Calendar this was also the commemoration of Sts.
 Euphemia, Lucy and Geminianus.
 Veneration of St. Euphemia, a virgin of Chalcedon martyred under Diocletian, was widespread in the East.
 Over her tomb was built the basilica in which assembled the Council of Chalcedon in 451.
 St. Euphemia was also venerated in the West, especially in Italy.
 St. Lucy is the martyr of Syracuse.
 Little is known of St. Geminianus whose cult is associated with that of St. Lucy.

 Pope Cornelius (251-253) was the successor to Pope Fabian.
 During his reign a controversy arose concerning the manner of reinstating those who had fallen from the faith under the duress of persecution.
 The Novatians accused the Pope of too great indulgence and separated themselves from the Church.
 With the help of St. Lucina, Cornelius transferred the remains of the princes of the apostles to places of greater honor.
 On account of his successful preaching the pagans banished him to Centumcellae, where he died.
 St. Cyprian sent him a letter of condolence.
 At the time of Pope Cornelius there were at Rome forty-six priests, seven deacons, seven subdeacons, forty-two acolytes, fifty-two clerics and more than five hundred widows who were supported by the Church (according to Cornelius' letter to Bishop Fabian of Antioch).